Melnik, Bulgaria: Best Things to Do & Facts About Melnik

 Here are the traditional Bulgarian dishes you should sample in Melnik’s restaurants:

-These are the most interesting 10 facts about Melnik you should know:
+These are the most incredible 10 facts about Melnik you should know:

-3. Wine is the most important industry in the town.
-The main source of income for the people of Melnik was and remains wine production and trade.
+- Wine is the most important industry in Melnik.
+The main source of income for the people of the Bulgarian town was and remains wine production and trade.

-6. You’ll find several centuries-old plane trees in Melnik.
-The oldest one dates back 800 years and will greet you at the entrance of the town.
+- You’ll find several centuries-old plane trees in town.
+The oldest one dates back 800 years and will greet you at the entrance.
 Another huge 700-year-old plane tree stands in the town’s center.
 Several magnificent trees are growing just a few meters after the town’s last house.

-8. Melnik is almost 1,200 years old.
+- The town is almost 1,200 years old.
 During this time, it was ruled by the Thracians, Slavs, Byzantines, Bulgarians, Greeks, Serbs, and Ottomans.
-Basically, by everyone who passed through town.
+Basically, by everyone who passed through.

 How to Get to Melnik, Bulgaria: The Best Transport